-What type of fish and seafood should be used for the chowder?
+What type of fish and seafood is best for seafood chowder?

 For the seafood, use whatever is fresh or easy to find near you.
 I always have a bag of frozen shrimp in the freezer so I used that along with fresh, wild cod I found at the grocery store.
 Other types of white fish that would work well include halibut, tilapia, whitefish or haddock.

-It will keep up to 3 days in the refrigerator or up to 3 months in the freezer.
+It will keep up to 3 days in the fridge or up to 3 months in the freezer.
 It’s very freezer friendly!

 Your spoon is waiting.

 Lightened Seafood Chowder

 - 2 stalks celery (minced)